| 0 | 1 Comment

-Non-Commemorative Commemorative Coins Like The Lincoln-JFK Penny And The Liberty Bell Penny
+Non-Commemorative Commemorative Coins Like The Lincoln-JFK Penny And The Liberty Bell Penny Explained

-What the heck is a non-commemmorative commemorative coin?
 Well, there are 2 in particular that several people have come here trying to find information about.

-I call them non-commemorative commemoratives because they were made to commemorate or celebrate something, however they were not made by the U.S. Mint -- so they cannot actually be true commemorative coins.
+I call them non-commemorative commemoratives because they were made to commemorate or celebrate something, however they were not made by the U.S. Mint — so they cannot actually be true commemorative coins.

 The 2 most common ones that we see on this site are:

-The word "commemorative" is even on the card, but in fact it is a novelty coin that was made by a 3rd party after leaving the mint.
+The word “commemorative” is even on the card, but in fact it is a novelty coin that was made by a 3rd party after leaving the Mint.

 Here are more details about the coincidences and other fun facts about the JFK-Lincoln penny.